JillCowan/12-Mission_to_Mars/README.md

 This project involved a web application build that scraped various websites for data related to Mars which was then displayed on a single HTML page.

 Scraping and analysis were completed using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.
 Mongo DB with Flask templating was used to create the HTML page that displays the data scraped from the various websites.
+See below for HTML.

 ![mission_to_mars](Mission_to_Mars_screenshot.png)